The great change has begun – eSportsNews eSports WOWTBC

 Less grind = more fun?

 Even though the hype around cross-faction play is dominating the news right now, Blizzard is doing more.
 Patch 9.1.5 was the beginning of drastically reducing the grind in World of Warcraft again.
-Those who have upgraded a second character in Korthia may have already noticed that it went much faster than the first warrior.
+Those who have upgraded a second character in Korthia may have already noticed that it went much faster than the warrior.

 The grind necessary to unlock flying, for example, is virtually non-existent.
 The same goes for unlocking features like the double Legendarys.
 It basically happens “on the side” and hardly requires a big time investment.
 Even flying is possible after about 2 weeks, if you have completed the story quests.